 But my work is not all high-adrenaline action.
 I have worked with the Quakers to produce an insight into the importance of nonviolent protest; with community groups to bring the important work they do into the light and am now training people, helping them realise the potential that video has to make a real difference.

 I am available, often at short notice, to help cover protest and can record, edit and upload in a very short time, bringing a news-like turn around to groups.
-Currently I am putting a lot of ideas through to the growing LushTV network - a platform that enables smaller groups to get their message broadcast to a wide audience.

 Much of my training is done through courses run by Film Oxford, where I also host a monthly 'open-mic' film night called Open Screen where budding film-makers can rub shoulders with seasoned professionals, share ideas, show films and make new contacts.